Home Our Profession What is a Health Educator?

 • Publish health education materials, information papers, and grant proposals.

-• Develop health education curriculum.
+• Develop health education curricula.

 • Teach health in public and private schools.